 Stringwood students, counselors, and faculty lodge at the Eagle Bluff Environmental Learning Center, a 250-acre campus featuring restored prairies, hardwood forests, and breathtaking views of the Root River Valley.

-A scenic paved roadway is available for daily running, and students can explore miles of forest trails, taking part in naturalist-led wildlife adventures, canoeing, and high-ropes challenge courses.
-These activities are designed to build the same skills needed on stage: teamwork, critical thinking, and a deeper connection to the world around us.
+A scenic paved roadway is available for daily running or walking, and students can explore miles of forest trails, take part in naturalist-led wildlife adventures, canoe, and challenge themselves on the high-ropes courses.
+These experiences foster the same skills needed on stage: teamwork, critical thinking, and a deep connection to the world around us.

 DAILY SCHEDULE

-Monday through Friday mornings begin with breakfast (7:30a) followed by personal practice or a weekly private lesson (8:30a), a chamber music rehearsal (9:30a) and a coaching with a member of the Artaria String Quartet or Guest Artist (10:30a).
+Monday through Friday mornings begin with breakfast (7:30a) followed by personal practice or private lesson (8:30a), chamber music rehearsals (9:30a) and coachings with the Artaria String Quartet and Guest Artists (10:30a).

-Fridays, Saturdays, and Sundays are dedicated to Student Concerts and tours, the Root River Trail bike ride, ice cream in town and down time.
+Friday evenings, Saturdays, and Sundays are dedicated to student performances in churches, coffee shops and galleries, regional concert tours, biking on the Root River Trail, ice cream in town and socializing.